IBM ThinkPad 560 Series

 Gallery

 Below are photos of my 560.
-The other models in the series look basically the same.
+The other models in the series look nearly the same.